Capital punishment by country: Africa

 Many African countries have carried out no executions for over 10 years, but are not believed to have an abolitionist policy or established practice.

-Nigeria is only retentionist in the northern states that use sharia law, and in some southern states such as Imo.
+Nigeria is only retentionist in the northern states that use Sharia law, and in some southern states such as Imo.
 Many southern states are abolitionist in practice due to a moratorium that has been in place since 2004.

-The countries in Africa that most recently abolished the death penalty are Zambia (2022), Equatorial Guinea (2022), Central African Republic (2022), Sierra Leone (2021), and Chad (2020).
+The countries in Africa that most recently abolished the death penalty are Zimbabwe (2024), Ghana (2023), and Equatorial Guinea (2022) for ordinary crimes (i.e. crimes other than those committed under military law and/or under exceptional circumstances), and Zambia (2023), Central African Republic (2022) and Sierra Leone (2021) for all crimes.

 Executions in Africa in 2019: Botswana (1), Egypt (29+), Somalia (13+), South Sudan (7+).

 Americas

-There are 35 member states of the United Nations in the Americas, of these:
+There are 35 United Nations member states in the Americas.
+Of these: